banadiga/youtube-editors-xtd/README.md

 ```bash
 ant
 ```
-* The built version of youtube-editors-xtd will be put in the `build/` subdirectory, along with the `youtube-editors-xtd.zip`.
+* The built version of youtube-editors-xtd will be placed in the `build/` subdirectory, along with the `youtube-editors-xtd.zip`.